wandrewkeech/gulp-pugitude/README.md

 ##Gulp-Pugitude

+I've messed up with the packaging, and in testing any method to reproduce a working build everything breaks.
+Don't use this repo or any install method for now.

 ~~__The easy-to-use Static Site Generator that uses Pug, Sass, and Live-Server with Gulp.__

 The content in this repository will be mostly the `gulpfile`, `pug` template demos,